 Resources for Counselors Working in Health Care

 We know there are counselors working in health care facilities and directly with those who have been infected.
-Substance Abuse and Mental Health Services Administration (SAMHSA) has tips for managing and preventing stress and a guide to management stress in crisis response professions.
+Substance Abuse and Mental Health Services Administration (SAMHSA) has a guide to management stress in crisis response professions.

 The Centers for Disease Control and Prevention (CDC) also has information about caring for patients with confirmed or possible COVID-19 Infection.